Australia’s child support formula performs poorly in many respects. Our system:

 3. Care costs are inflated

-The costs of care used in child support calculations are inflated on the back of dubious assumptions.
+The costs of care used in child support calculations are inflated based on dubious assumptions.
 Care costs are estimated as if the parents are together (combined income assumption) and save nothing from living with children (cost of children modelling).
 In reality, many separated parents are single parents.
 Furthermore, most parents adjust their lifestyles so that, without being any less happy than before, they fit child expenditures within their budget.
 Inflated care costs result in unfair assessments, usually to the detriment of the payer.

 4. Using gross income is wrong

 The income shares formula uses gross taxable income rather than net income.
 This is inappropriate in the context of the current formula.
 The formula measures a parent’s ability to support children by their share of combined pre-tax income (after self-support amounts are deducted).
 However, the parent with the higher income gives up a greater share of their income in tax.
-Hence, their ability to support children is over-estimated in the calculations.
+Hence, their ability to support children is overestimated in the calculations.
 For example, a parent with double the child support income of the other parent may, in reality, only have 50% greater financial capacity.
 If they were a payer, they would be paying too much because of a systemic calculation error.

 5. The wider costs of support are ignored

 Australia’s child support scheme is like a doctor who prescribes drugs without selecting a safe dose for the patient.
 The scheme has a maximum dosage (cost caps for high-income parents) and a low-dose option (minimum rates for unemployed payers).
 Those are about the only acknowledgements that you can have too much child support.
 The scheme generally treats child support as intrinsically good.
 Payments are decided by a convoluted, unrealistic calculation that’s inclined to overestimate what’s needed.
 Preventable overdoses are the result.
-The wider costs of asking for too much support include lost productivity, recipient welfare dependence, reduced living standards for children, financial hardship and even payer suicide.
+The wider costs of asking for too much support include lost productivity, recipient welfare dependence, reduced living standards for children, financial hardship, and even payer suicide.

 6. It causes financial hardship